 If you are enrolled in the program, you will be able to log on and view all images associated with a ticket.
 You will have access to all information in the ticket history file, such as hearing requests, outcomes, payments, appeals, etc. You will also have the ability to link online to the ticket payment, ticket contesting, and hearing scheduling functions.

-Register for the Email Ticket Alert Service today at the link below:
+Register for the Email Ticket Alert Service today.

 DC DMV also has a ticket ombudsman to assist you with contesting a ticket.
-If you have any questions about contesting a ticket, the ombudsman can be reached via email at [email protected] or by telephone at (202) 729-7092.
-Click on the link below for a brochure with more information about the ticket ombudsman:
+For questions about contesting a ticket, please contact [email protected] or (202) 729-7092.
+For more information, please visit: Ticket Ombudsman.